samuelgfeller/slim-example-project/readme.md

 ## Functionalities include:

-It will grow into a usable application for non-profit organizations that need a platform to the manage the people they are helping.
+It will grow into a usable application for non-profit organizations that need a platform to manage the people they are helping.
 This project is done in collaboration with the organization [Retter in der Not](https://www.retter-in-der-not.org).